-Award Terms and Conditions
+Award terms and conditions

-The award terms and conditions are listed on your agency's Award Document.
+The award terms and conditions are listed on your agency's award document.
 By accepting this award, you are obtaining federal funds from the COPS Office.
 As part of that agreement, your agency acknowledges that it will comply with these terms and conditions (and, if applicable, any additional special conditions specific to your agency).
 The section that follows describes each of the award conditions in detail, their rationale, and their implications.
 It also addresses many frequently asked questions.
-If you have additional questions concerning any of these award conditions, please contact your COPS Program Manager or call the COPS Response Center at 800-421-6770.
+If you have additional questions concerning any of these award conditions, please contact your COPS Office Program Manager or call the COPS Office Response Center at 800-421-6770.

 In limited circumstances, your award may be subject to special conditions that prevent your agency from drawing down or accessing award funds until the special conditions are satisfied as determined by the COPS Office.
-Any special conditions will be included in the Award Document Supplement.
-However, if you have questions about the special conditions, please contact your assigned COPS Program Manager.
+Any special conditions will be included in the award document supplement.
+However, if you have questions about the special conditions, please contact your assigned COPS Office Program Manager.

-Reasons for Award Conditions
+Reasons for award conditions

-The requirements of your CPD award are established within:
+The requirements of your CPD award are established within

-- The Public Safety Partnership and Community Policing Act of 1994 which established the COPS Office - Applicable rules, regulations and policies issued by the U.S. Department of Justice, Office of Management and Budget (OMB), the Government Accountability Office (GAO), and the United States Treasury - The specific CPD requirements established by the COPS Office
+- the Public Safety Partnership and Community Policing Act of 1994, which established the COPS Office; - applicable rules, regulations and policies issued by the U.S. Department of Justice, Office of Management and Budget (OMB), the Government Accountability Office (GAO), and the United States Treasury; - the specific CPD requirements established by the COPS Office.

-A list of source documents for this booklet is provided in Appendix A. You may request copies of any source reference document from:
+A list of source documents for this booklet is provided in appendix A on page 55.
+You may request copies of any source reference document from: